sandeep-tukaram/java/optimizations/optimizing-java-docker-image.md

 This two-stage approach is like cooking in the kitchen but only bringing the finished dish to the table.
 We end up with just 132MB - a whopping 5X reduction from where we started! 🎉

 ## I feel what you feel
 Did we go back to jdk?
 Yes we did!
 However, we still managed to end up with a small application image.
-How did that happen ?
+How did that happen?
+Magic!

 ## Oops!
 Things I Learned the Hard Way
 This journey wasn't without a few facepalm moments: